With all of the monumental news that 2020 has brought with it, influencer controversies still managed to make headlines.

-“For over a year now, every time this scandal is revisited either in the mainstream media or through social platforms, I become the number-one target of relentless hate while remaining voiceless,” she said in the emotional video, reading from a statement she claimed was approved by her lawyers.
+“For over a year now, every time this scandal is revisited either in the mainstream media or through social platforms, I become the number-one target of relentless hate while remaining voiceless,” she said in the emotional video, reading from a statement she said was approved by her lawyers.
 “I’ve lost over a year of my life terrified of social media and terrified of speaking out against the people that used, coerced and manipulated me into uploading my video of May last year.”

 The feud started in May 2019 when Westbrook uploaded a video titled “Bye Sister” in which she ended her friendship with Charles after he promoted products from SugarBearHair — a competitor to Westbrook’s Halo Beauty — at the Coachella Valley Music and Arts Festival.
 She also accused Charles of bullying and sexual harassment.
 The influencers posted videos back and forth during the heat of the fight, and other influencers such as Star, Nikita Dragun and Gabriel Zamora got in on the drama with their own videos.

 In her “Breaking My Silence” video, Westbrook stated she started the fight with Charles because of the “heinous lies that were fed to me by Shane Dawson and Jeffree Star,” which included allegations that Charles was abusing and harassing minors.
 She said the pair claimed they had evidence to back those claims and told her victims would come out after she posted her video, which ultimately did not happen.